3mcd/javelin/packages/ecs/README.md

 ## Docs

-Vistit https://javelin.games for documentation, examples, and external resources.
+Visit https://javelin.games for documentation, examples, and external resources.

 ## Features

 ### Fast
 Entities are organized by their component makeup into Archetypes for quick lookups and iteration.
+In a small app (10 component types, 10 archetypes, 10 queries), Javelin can iterate ~2.5 million entities per 16ms on a 2GHz Intel i5 processor.

 ### Intuitive
 Game data is stored in plain old JavaScript objects.
-Iterate over game state using iteratee methods:
+Iterate over game state using familiar syntax:

 ```ts
 bodies.forEach((entity, [v, p]) => {